TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 ## 1. Content model

-First of all we need to define the content model.
-The medical service needs to have information for each document about the person concerned, the type of the document and the effective date.
-To start we will create a new XML file which is a description of the content model.
-Let's take a look at it now.
+The first thing to do is to define the content model.
+In a document management system it is common to attach properties to documents but also to classify documents into different types.
+All of these will allow us to perform very accurate treatments and searches.
+For our study case, the Medical Service needs for a document to have information about the person concerned, to know which kind of document document it is and finally at what date the document was  effective.

+ Defining the content model is actually writing a specific XML file that describes the properties and types of documents.
+ Let's take a look at this file.

+ > In an advance use of Alfresco we can do much more complex things with the content model.
+Actually it can be a topic for a full article.
+However there are already enough good documentations on the web such that I don't see the point to convert it here.

 ### a.
 Content model XML

-Because the purpose of this post is not to explain how to create a content model, I have done the work for you.
-The result comes below and you can follow the link to see the full file on GitHub.
+I'm not going to enter into details for the same reason there is already documentation on it.
+So I have done the work for you.
+The result comes below and you can click the link to see the full file on GitHub.

 [/repo-amp/src/main/amp/config/alfresco/module/repo-amp/model/medicalServiceModel.xml]({{ site.data.blog.urlExtractMeta }}/repo-amp/src/main/amp/config/alfresco/module/repo-amp/model/medicalServiceModel.xml)
 {% highlight xml%}